- Date & Time

 Volunteers help protect and restore endangered plant and wildlife habitat at Abbotts Lagoon, the Lighthouse Bluffs, and other high value habitat areas at Point Reyes National Seashore.
 Visit some of the most beautiful areas in the park and learn about local plant ecology while you work alongside park staff to carry out ecological restoration projects.
 We encourage volunteers nine years of age and older of all backgrounds and experience levels to participate.
 Tools, gloves, and training are provided.
 Participants are advised to wear long pants, sturdy shoes, and other seasonally appropriate clothing, as well as to bring lunch and water.
 Get involved, meet new people, and make a positive impact on your environment!

-Meet at 9 am in front of the Bear Valley Visitor Center.
+Meet at 9 am in front of the Bear Valley Visitor Center to carpool and caravan to the work site.
 As always, please bring sturdy shoes, long-sleeved tops and long pants that can get dirty, extra warm/windproof layers, snacks, at least 2 liters of water, and lunch.
 Tools and gloves will be provided.
-We will work until 1 pm, and then have lunch on site.
+We will work until 1 pm, and then have lunch on-site.

 If you are interested in helping restore habitat at Point Reyes, but can't participate on Sundays, join us for Third Thursday Weeders workdays, which are held on the third Thursdays of some months.